The Gopakumar-Vafa formula for symplectic manifolds: Curves in symplectic Calabi-Yau 6-manifolds

 The components of the moduli space are filtered by the degree and genus, and therefore by their level; the level filtration will be used frequently in later sections.
 For each $E$, the sets \bear \oM^E_{m}(X)\ =\ \big\{ (f, J)\in \oM^E(X)\ \big|\ \ell(f)\le m \big\} \eear filter $\oM^E(X)$, and their images under (\ref{1.maptoC})

 filter the image $\C^E=c(\oM^E(X))$.

 For each $J\in \J_{isol}^E$, the map $c$, when applied to multiply-covered maps, decreases the level but respects the filtration; for such $J$ the fiber $\C^{J,E}_m$ of $\C^E_m\to \J$ is the collection of embedded $J$-holomorphic curves with level at most $m$.
-In this notation, $m=0$ corresponds to genus zero curves representing primitive classes, and $ \C^E_{m}$ is the collection of embedded pseudo-holomorphic curves in $X$ with $g+\Omega(d) \le m$ and energy at most $E$. \begin{lemma} For any fixed $J\in \J^{E}_{isol}$, \begin{enumerate}[(a)] \item $\C_m^{J, E}\subseteq \C_{m+1}^{J, E}$ is a filtration of $\C^{J, E}$ with $\C^{J, E}_{m}=\C^{J, E}$ for $m$ large. \item $\C_{m}^{J, E}$ and $\C^{J, E}=\bigcup \C_{m}^{J, E}$ are compact countable subsets of the metric space $\C(X)$. \item For any neighborhood $U$ of $\C_{m-1}^{J, E}$, the set $\C_{m}^{J, E}\setminus U$ is a finite collection of embedded $J$-holomorphic curves. \end{enumerate} In particular, there are finitely many genus zero $J$-holomorphic curves with energy less than $E$ representing primitive classes. \end{lemma} \begin{proof} Condition (a) is immediate by definition and the fact that only finitely many homology classes are represented by $J$-holomorphic maps below energy $E$.
+In this notation, $m=0$ corresponds to genus zero curves representing primitive classes, and $ \C^E_{m}$ is the collection of embedded pseudo-holomorphic curves in $X$ with $g+\Omega(d) \le m$ and energy at most $E$. \begin{lemma} For any fixed $J\in \J^{E}_{isol}$, \begin{enumerate}[(a)] \item $\C_m^{J, E}\subseteq \C_{m+1}^{J, E}$ is a filtration of $\C^{J, E}$ with $\C^{J, E}_{m}=\C^{J, E}$ for $m$ large. \item $\C_{m}^{J, E}$ and $\C^{J, E}=\bigcup \C_{m}^{J, E}$ are compact countable subsets of the metric space $\C(X)$. \item For any neighborhood $U$ of $\C_{m-1}^{J, E}$, the set $\C_{m}^{J, E}\setminus U$ is a finite collection of embedded $J$-holomorphic curves. \end{enumerate} In particular, there are finitely many genus zero $J$-holomorphic curves with energy less than $E$ representing primitive classes. \end{lemma} \begin{proof} The inclusion in (a) is true by definition, and the second part of (a) holds because, by Gromov compactness, only finitely many homology classes are represented by $J$-holomorphic maps below energy $E$.